David S. Cohen

 Professor Cohen was chosen by graduating students to receive the Dean Jennifer L. Rosato Excellence in the Classroom Award in 2009, 2010 and 2012.

-He currently serves on the board of directors for the Women’s Medical Fund in Philadelphia.
+He currently serves on the board of directors for the Women’s Law Project in Philadelphia.
+He is pro bono co-counsel for the plaintiffs in Ballen v.
+Corbett, one of several challenges to Pennsylvania’s ban on same-sex marriage.